 Depending on how long your stay will be in Victoria, you should check rental prices for apartments, furnished rooms in a shared house, and townhouses.

-When renting a furnished room in a shared house, you will share the washroom, kitchen, and common areas.
+When renting a furnished room in a shared accommodation, you will share the washroom, kitchen, and common areas.
 Shared accommodations usually have the lowest costs as expenses are shared, prices start from $800, and it depends on the location.

 Renting a house/apartment/condo is ideal when you are with your family or friends, and you are planning to stay at least six months.
 Landlords will ask you to sign a contract, and pay a damage deposit plus the rent monthly amount.
 Prices start from $1,300, and vary depending on location, number of rooms, and/or if they are furnished or not.